rly0nheart/rly0nheart.com/content/posts/programming/pycharm-venv-issues-continue.md

    - Settings → Tools → Python Integrated Tools
    - Package installer: Change from "uv" to "pip"

-This might be a recurring issue when working with containerised environments like Fedora Toolbox - venv path and version management requires extra attention.
+This might be a recurring issue when working with containerised environments like Fedora Toolbox, venv path and version management requires extra attention.
 The combination of host/toolbox separation and venv symlinks to system Python can create opportunities for confusion.
 Always double-check your venv configurations and where they're actually pointing!